gia-uh/argo/README.md

 Check the [examples](examples) folder for more detailed examples.

+### Integrated server

+If you install with the `server` extra (e.g., `pip install argo[server]`), then you'll have the `argo serve` command available, that spins up a minimalistic FastAPI server for your agent.
+This is useful for integrating with other services, or for building a web-based interface for your agent.

+This is not meant to be a production-ready REST server, it doesn't handle conversation context automatically (meaning you need to mantain and pass the whole conversation in each request) and it currently doesn't support streaming mode.

 ## Documentation

 Documentation is still under construction.
 However, you can check the examples for a quick start.